STAMPS

 Definitive

-India used in Iraq (Baghdad) – Type c1 – 1865 Queen Victoria issue India used in Iraq (Baghdad) - Stamps from the 1865 Queen Victoria issue used in Iraq (Baghdad) and cancelled with Type c1 – The Bombay Circle 16-Bar "356" Rhomboid
+India used in Baghdad – Type c1 – The 1865 Queen Victoria Issue India used in Iraq - Stamps from the 1865 Queen Victoria Issue used in Baghdad and cancelled with Type c1 - The 14-Bar 308-Duplex.

 Definitive